llambiel/letsecureme/post.md

 ## Basic Nginx Setup

 Now that everything is secured you may take care of Nginx.
 We're not going to install the package from the Ubuntu repository as we will require features (like HTTP/2) that can only be found in the latest "mainline" release branch.
-You can add the Nginx official repository using:
+You can add the Nginx official repository using:f

     curl http://nginx.org/keys/nginx_signing.key | sudo apt-key add -
     echo "deb http://nginx.org/packages/mainline/ubuntu/ trusty nginx" | sudo tee --append /etc/apt/sources.list.d/nginx_org_packages_mainline_ubuntu.list